-Ben is a junior from Pittsburgh.
+Ben is a senior from Pittsburgh.
 He is a Literature major.
 He loves to read and would suggest that anyone here at Hamilton take a course in literature.
 He is on the club soccer team and loves to play and watch the beautiful game (up the Red Devils).

 Ely is a sophomore from Manhattan.
 He’s unsure about a major but loves photography, literature, and government.
 He spends his time hanging with friends, hosting a WHCL show, reading, and watching movies (and studying, in case my mom reads this!).